|

 along side of Holliday Passage.

-The name change occurred on 31st May 1892, the same day that
+The name change occurred on 31st May 1892, the same day that the

-traffic was parcels related with the balance being the delivery of white spirit
+related with the balance being the delivery of white spirit in tanks.
+Due to

-in tanks.
-Due to competition from road hauliers the parcel trade also declined
+competition from road hauliers the parcel trade also declined leaving the

-signal box was closed and control of signalling passed to New Street Power
+was closed and control of signalling passed to New Street Power Signal Box.

 If you are interested in knowing more about Birmingham